lsst-dm/dmtn-234/index.rst

 ----------------------

 If a user goes to a Science Platform web page without currently being authenticated, they will be sent to a login provider to authenticate.
-For general access deployments, this will be a federated login provider that will allow them to choose their federated identity provider (or will remember their previous selection if desired and automatically send them there).
+This may be a federated login provider that will allow them to choose their federated identity provider (or will remember their previous selection if desired and automatically send them there).
-For restricted access deployments, this will be whatever the source of authentication is configured to be, either GitHub or an OpenID Connect provider.
+Alternately, it could be GitHub or a local OpenID Connect provider.

 The Science Platform authentication system will perform an OpenID Connect or (for GitHub) OAuth 2.0 authentication with the login provider and use that to obtain the user's identity.
 It will then obtain any other needed information about the user (numeric UID, group membership and numeric GIDs, full name, email address, etc.) following the rules for sources of user information defined in DMTN-225_.